Minor in Journalism

 JRNM 332NEWS WRITING5

-Electives–10 credits; choose from upper-division JRNM courses.10
+Electives–10 credits; choose from upper-division JRNM courses and/or any of the following:10

 Total Credits25